Vortical waves in a quantum fluid with vector, axial, and helical charges. I. Non-dissipative transport: Summary and Conclusions

-{\bf Acknowledgments.} This work is supported by the European Union - NextGenerationEU through grant No. 760079/23.05.2023, funded by the Romanian ministry of research, innovation and digitalization through Romania’s National Recovery and Resilience Plan, call no.~PNRR-III-C9-2022-I8.
+{\bf Acknowledgments.} We thank P. Aasha for fruitful discussions.
+We also thank an anonymous referee for helping us improve the connections to existing literature.
+This work was funded by the EU’s NextGenerationEU instrument through the National Recovery and Resilience Plan of Romania - Pillar III-C9-I8, managed by the Ministry of Research, Innovation and Digitization, within the project entitled ``Facets of Rotating Quark-Gluon Plasma'' (FORQ), contract no. 760079/23.05.2023 code CF 103/15.11.2022.
 V.E.A.~gratefully acknowledges partial support through a grant of the Ministry of Research, Innovation and Digitization, CNCS - UEFISCDI, project number PN-III-P1-1.1-TE-2021-1707, within PNCDI III.